 He earned his doctorate in 1985 at the University of Minnesota (advisor: Gordon B. Davis) with a major in management information systems and a minor in psychology.
 He teaches Human-Computer Interaction (PhD and MBA students), Information Systems (MBA students and executives), and Electronic Commerce (MBA students and undergraduates).
-For eleven years until the pandemic (2009 to 2019), Harvard's Faculty of Arts and Sciences invited him to teach Electronic Commerce Strategies and Human Factors in Information Systems Design to summer program graduate students and in Spring 2015 and Spring 2016, through their Extension School, the latter course in an online format.
+For eleven years until the pandemic (2009 to 2019), Harvard's Faculty of Arts and Sciences invited him to teach Electronic Commerce Strategies and/or Human Factors in Information Systems Design to summer program graduate students and in Spring 2015 and Spring 2016, through their Extension School, the latter course in an on-line format.
 He has fond memories of the time he spent with a great set of colleagues at the Fox School of Business and Management, Temple University during the 2004-2005 academic year.

 His specific research interests lie in the areas behavioral security and end-user attitudes, behavior, and performance.
 He has published articles in journals such as MIS Quarterly, Management Science, Information Systems Research, Journal of MIS, Journal of AIS, Communications of the ACM, European Journal of Information Systems, Decision Sciences, AIS Transactions on Human-Computer Interaction, Communications of the AIS, Accounting Management and Information Technologies, Information & Management, and Data Base, among others.
 He is co-author of the 6th (2016) and 7th (2020) editions of Pearlson, Saunders, and Galletta (formerly Pearlson & Saunders) Managing and Using Information Systems (Wiley), and also published a COBOL textbook with Prentice-Hall in 1985.